 Frank has over 15 years of experience working in the substance abuse field.
 He conducts trainings and deliver keynote speeches around the country.
 Frank worked as the Recovery Counselor at both Rutgers New Brunswick & Newark for five years, where he oversaw recovery housing and coordinated student & alumni activities.
 Rutgers is considered by many to have the strongest recovery college program in the world.
 He has served on the NJ Governor’s Council on Alcohol & Drug Abuse since 2011 and was the Chairman of the NJ Heroin & Other Opiates Task Force.
 Frank has served on the Board of Directors for Hazelden Betty Ford and Hunterdon Drug Awareness.
 Frank supervises workers at the NJ Recovery High School in Roselle.
 Frank has run multi-family groups at various programs since 2005.

 Frank is a professor at the Rutgers School of Social Work and an instructor at the Rutgers Center of Alcohol Studies.
 Prior to working in the substance abuse field Frank was a high school English teacher for three years.
 After previously serving 10 years in the Army as a younger man Frank rejoined the National Guard as a First Lieutenant in 2014.
-He works with soldiers who struggle with PTSD and substance abuse.
+He works with soldiers who struggle with PTSD, complex trauma, substance abuse, and marital problems.
 Frank currently holds Masters Degrees in Social Work and Public Policy.
 In 2018 Frank started working on a Masters Degree in English.